linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 12 Pricing Tools in Financial Engineering.md

 Several important points should be emphasized:

-1. The state prices $Q^{j}$ are not true probabilities in the usual sense.
+[^1]: The state prices $Q^{j}$ are not true probabilities in the usual sense.
 They are risk-adjusted probabilities that account for both time preference and risk aversion.

-2. The uniqueness of state prices depends on market completeness.
-In incomplete markets, there may be multiple sets of state prices consistent with no-[arbitrage](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md).
+[^2]: The uniqueness of state prices depends on market completeness.
+In incomplete markets, there may be multiple sets of state prices consistent with no-arbitrage.

-3. State prices can be extracted from market prices of traded securities, making them observable rather than purely theoretical constructs.
+[^3]: State prices can be extracted from market prices of traded securities, making them observable rather than purely theoretical constructs.

-4. The relationship between state prices and actual probabilities involves risk premia, which reflect market participants' attitudes toward risk.
+[^4]: The relationship between state prices and actual probabilities involves risk premia, which reflect market participants' attitudes toward risk.

 # 12.4 AN APPLICATION